-Exercise and eating right do not only promote well-being and health, they also benefit learning skills.
-Exercise is a great way to take your mind off the routine and get to know new people.
+Exercise and a healthy diet do not only promote your well-being and health, they also benefit your learning skills.
+Exercise is a great way to take your mind off routines and get to know new people.

-In addition to exercise, healthy and wholesome diet and regular meal times are key factors of healthy lifestyle and well-being.
-The student lunch is designed to ensure students’ health and to allow them to focus on essential task of studying.
+In addition to exercise, a healthy and wholesome diet and regular meal times are key factors of a healthy lifestyle and well-being.
+The student lunch is designed to ensure students’ health and to allow them to focus on the essential task of studying.

-You can find more tips and peer support to day-to-day life and life management skills from Nyyti ry (an association promoting students’ mental well-being).
+You can find more tips and peer support for day-to-day life and life management skills from Nyyti ry (an association promoting students’ mental well-being).

-This guide provides information on services available in English.
+This guide provides information about services available in English.
 You have more possibilities and services to choose from if you speak or understand Finnish.